 It requires marginally more work, but searing the steak for 30 seconds to a minute per side, 2 (or more) times each can add more color and texture and further prevent overcooking.

 In the searing stage we’re doing our best to preserve the perfectly even doneness of the sous vide steak, while adding color, texture and taste to further its appeal.

 How good will sous vide frozen steak taste compared to a fresh steak?
 Check out this video comparison.

 Ready to Sous Vide?

 Once you learn how to sous vide frozen steak, you may never go back to your old traditional method of cooking.
-It’s quite easy once you get some practice with it.
-Plus, not having to remember to defrost your meat is a huge perk.
+It’s quite easy, saves a lot of time, and can save you money.

 This tasty cooking method retains the natural fat in the steak to provide you with a tender bite.
 In addition, you can make several at one time without concern about crowding the pan.

 It is an excellent cooking method that provides you with a tasty result.
 Discovering sous vide can allow you to finally cook a perfect steak of which you can be proud.
-Whether you have a fresh steak or frozen steak, it’s going to be tasty.
+Whether you have fresh meat or frozen steak, it’s going to be tasty.

 Sous vide cooking is fun and flexible, allowing for creativity with your meal prep.
 You can use many kinds of food – beef, pork chops, fish, vegetables, and more.